paulsjv/leansheets/README.md

 - `default`

-  Lints JS, Executes unit tests, generates coverage and complexity reports, bundles Sass and Javascript, converts images to webp and replaces all references appropriately, serves up a preview from the work directory with sourcemaps and LiveReload enabled at [http://localhost:3000](http://localhost:3000/), and auto-opens Chrome by default.
+  Lints JS, Executes unit tests, generates coverage and complexity reports, bundles Sass and Javascript, converts images to webp and replaces all references appropriately, serves up a preview from memory with sourcemaps and LiveReload enabled at [http://localhost:3000](http://localhost:3000/), and auto-opens Chrome by default.

   This task is an alias for the `preview` task.